ihmeuw-msca/OneMod/docs/user_guide/advanced_usage.rst

 * To enable the :py:attr:`~onemod.stage.base.Stage.crossby` attribute for a setting in a custom stage config, the setting's type hints must include a list, set, or tuple.
 For example, ``param: int | list[int]``.
-* When defining a custom :py:attr:`~onemod.config.base.StageConfig` class, you should specify the type of the private ``_pipeline_config`` attribute if it corresponds to a custom :py:attr:`~onemod.config.base.Config` class, otherwise custom fields in the pipeline config will not be validated when reloading the stage from a JSON file.